keval6b/cv/index.md

 ### Computer Science Mentor Scheme
 _Sep 2020 - Present_

-- Led workshops for the first-years to aid their learning.
+- Leading workshops for the first-years to aid their learning.
+- Communicating and building my network within the university.

 ### App Development | Manta Group Ltd.
 _Jul 2020 - Oct 2020_